 Now imagine you have a special cookie baking cupboard.
 Everything you will ever need for your next bake is there – nicely organized and quickly visible.
 That is your data warehouse.
 Without it, you’re left pulling your data from several sources into a single file.
 The painful cost comes, when you want to change or add something in the middle of the process.

 With a data warehouse, all your unorganized data from various systems is pulled into a structured entity.
 It ensures consistency because all your data is uniform and modeled in a way it will best serve your needs.
 Since it’s well joined, always up to date and contains all your company’s valuable information, it’s your perfect data source.
 As such, it’s reliable, secure and much easier to analyze.
 The time needed to analyze is reduced by 40-60%.

 Data driven strategy is then just around the corner.

 This is why you need a data warehouse.
 You want to know your consumers better.
 You want to make better business decisions.

-Snowflake is one of the fastest growing tech companies on the planet.
+Snowflake is one of the fastest-growing tech companies on the planet.
 And for a good reason – a platform lets you store, analyze and share data in ways that were up until few years back, almost unthinkable.
-So no wonder why organisations around the globe are rapidly moving to Snowflake.
+So no wonder why organizations around the globe are rapidly moving to Snowflake.
 If you’re still not sure, you’d like to move all your data to cloud, there are few simple questions to ask yourself.
-Find them in our next post How to reach the stars?
+Find them in our post How to reach the stars?
 Board on to a Cloud!